hacs/documentation/documentation/basic/sensor.md

 title: Sensor
 ---

-During the setup HACS will add a new sensor to your installation (`sensor.hacs`).
+During setup HACS will add a new sensor to your installation (`sensor.hacs`).
-This will have the number of pending updates as the state.
+The state of `sensor.hacs` is the number of pending updates.

-As attributes ther is a list of objects that you can use for display and/or automations.
+The HACS sensor also has several attributes that can be used for display and/or automation.

 [Have a look here for automation examples](basic/automation.md)